sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 ```

-The following code sets up the parameters to be sent for authorization request.
-For this public pkce client demo the main pieces are the code_challenge param setting `code_challenge: pkce.code_challenge` in authorization request which is sent to the OAuth2 server.
+In the next block of code I am setting the parameters for authorization request.
+For this public pkce client I am setting `code_challenge: pkce.code_challenge` in authorization request which is sent to the OAuth2 server.

 ```
 authorization: {